SC Democrat seeks age limit for ‘geriatric’ politicians

 In the video, Cunningham also floats ending South Carolina’s income tax — a practice already undertaken in a handful of other states — “to keep more money in your pocket.”

 Cunningham, who served one term in the U.S. House before losing his 2020 reelection bid to Republican U.S. Rep. Nancy Mace, won a five-way primary June 14 to secure South Carolina’s gubernatorial nomination.
-McMaster defeated his lone primary opponent.
+McMaster defeated his primary opponent